-The LSCB has continued to actively to seek the views of children and young people on wider safeguarding issues.
-During 2012/13 the LSCB worked collaboratively with 'Investing in Children' to set up a Young People's Reference Group for the LSCB.
-The views of young people s have been taken into account in the LSCB work plan.
-For example this includes continuing specialist training for practitioners in respect of parental mental ill health and child sexual exploitation.
+16. The LSCB has continued to actively to seek the views of children and young people on wider safeguarding issues.
+During 2012/13 the LSCB previously worked collaboratively with 'Investing in Children' to set up a

+Young People's Reference Group for the LSCB.
+The views of young people s were taken into account in the LSCB work plan and priorities setting for 2014/15.
+For example this included continuing specialist training for practitioners in respect of parental mental ill health and child sexual exploitation.
+The Board has committed to meeting more regularly with the reference group in 2015/16.